Proac-Tee/meetups-project/README.md

 ## Introduction

-This is a meet-up project.
+This is a meet-up app.
 Where users can schedule appointments

 ## Technologies